 Transgene benefits materially from two features of the French corporate tax regime: the research tax credit (RTC) and the ability to carry forward cumulated losses.
-Over the last three financial years, the Company has recorded €6,352 thousand (2020), €6,619 thousand (2019), and €5,790 thousand (2018) in respect of the research tax credit.
-Given the importance of the RTC in the financing of the Company's activities, if the RTC were to be modified or removed by a change in French tax policy, this would impact the Company's financing capacity.
+Over the last three fiscal years, the Company has recorded €7,027 thousand (2021), €6,352 thousand (2020), and €6,619 thousand (2019) under the RTC.
+Given the importance of the RTC in the financing of the Company's activities, if the RTC were to be modified or eliminated by a change in French tax policy, this would impact the Company's financing capacities.
 Moreover, as with any tax benefit, the amounts received or claimed by the Company may be contested by the tax authorities, for example based on an assessment of eligibility of expenditure, sufficient supporting documents, or the calculation method.